dvd-ai/language-learning-back/README.md

 - [How to use](#how-to-use)

 ## Description
-- REST API for generating a dictionary (words, phrases) on any topic entered by users.
+- REST API for generating a dictionary (words, phrases) for any topic or based on a text entered by a user.
 Currently maintains 2 target languages (EN, DE).
 - The generation succeds using external OPENAI API (ChatGpt models)

 ### Tech Stack